Sci-Fi Movies of the 2010s

 Premise: Another dystopian future.
 The rioters are burning the city down.
 Somehow the bad guys are bad, the cops are worse.
 The hotel is a fortress hospital.
 The nurse keeps it going by treating and sheltering hurt bad guys.

-This part of the story is novel, but the rest was heavily padded with familiar action movie scenes.
+This part of the story is novel, but the rest was heavily padded with conventional action movie scenes.
 They aren’t badly done — just, nothing new.

 Foster is good as a tough, damaged nurse, though Goldblum doesn’t strike me as a killer.
 Brown plays his part solidly.
 The super kung-fu assassin lady was a tired stock character decades ago, but Boutella carries it as well as it could be.
 The orderly, Everest, played by Bautista, is most impressive.
 He makes a mensch of a nearly impossible character.